Born: 1911, Ipswich.

 In 1937, Ipswich, George married Annie May Welham, born May 1916, Ipswich.

 Robert R. Leftly, born 1938, Ipswich.

-The Anzio landings commenced on 22nd January 1944 on the west coast of Italy Known as “Operation Shingle” Taking the two coastal town Anzio and Nettuno, Just 40 miles west of Rome the capital city.
-The Italian campaign had come to a halt, hampered by mountain terrain and layers of fortified German and Axis positions known as the Gustav Line.
+The Anzio landings commenced on 22nd January 1944, on the west coast of Italy.
+Known as “Operation Shingle.”
+Taking the two coastal towns Anzio and Nettuno, just 40 miles west of Rome, the capital city.
+The Italian campaign had come to a halt, hampered by mountain terrain and layers of fortified German and Axis positions, known as the Gustav Line.
 It had been decided to leapfrog around the coast setting up new beachheads, out flanking the German positions.